LarkspurCA/androidweardocs/sync.rst

     @Override
     public void onConnectionFailed(ConnectionResult connectionResult) { }

-4. Define a class that extends Thread and includes a method that sends your message to all nodes currently connected to the data layer.
+4. Define a class that extends the Thread class and implements a method that sends your message to all nodes currently connected to the data layer.
 This task can block the main UI thread, so it must run in a new thread.

   .. code-block:: java